giovannivigna/cs190g-W26-dojo/README.md

 This dojo is a selection of the modules currently available in pwn.college.
 Solving challenges in these modules will advance you in the class, and, at the same time, it will give you credits on pwn.college.

+You can join this dojo using the following link: https://pwn.college/dojo/cs190g-winter-2026~a52e2ed6/join/

 ## Using the Dojo

 This module introduces you to the pwn.college framework and how to solve challenges.